Giuseppe Brotzu

 Giuseppe Brotzu (Cagliari, 24 January 1895 – Cagliari, 8 April 1976) was an Italian pharmacologist and politician.

 Biography

-Giuseppe Brotzu was born in Ghilarza, a town of the Province of Oristano, Sardinia.
+Giuseppe Brotzu was born in Ghilarza, a town now part of the Province of Oristano, Sardinia.

 He graduated from the University of Cagliari, Sardinia in (1919) and later completed the specialization in Hygiene at University of Siena in 1922.
 He graduated in Medicine and Surgery at the University of Bologna in 1925.

 He became a professor at the University of Modena and Reggio Emilia in 1932, and between 1939 and 1943 he was the director of University of Cagliari.